adambard/learnxinyminutes-docs/vala.html.markdown

 }

 // You may use the connect() method and attach as many handlers as you'd like.
-// They'll all run when the signal is emitted.
+// They'll all run at around the same time when the signal is emitted.

 // Properties (getters and setters)

 class Animal : GLib.Object {
-  private int _legs; // prefixed with underscore to prevents name clashes
+  private int _legs; // prefixed with underscore to prevent name clashes

   public int legs {
     get { return _legs; }